 A committee member and one time vice-chairman of the club David went on to represent the club as a league representative and eventually would serve the Central Lancashire League as a committee member, auditor and Chairman.
 He was awarded life membership of the league.

-David passed away aged 82 after a short illness, funeral details will follow once they are available.
+David passed away aged 82 after a short illness, his funeral is on Monday 26th October at 10.30am at Rochdale Crematorium.

 - None Found